 A number of things can cause slow your natural hair growth from lack of sleep and nutrients to hormonal imbalances and inflammation.
 Taking black seed oil internally supports the hair from the inside out and applying it externally helps the hair from the outside in.

 One of the most common causes of hair loss is TE (telogen effluvium).
-Hair goes through different growth stages and the telogen phase is the resting phase.
+Hair goes through various growth stages and the telogen phase is the resting phase.
 TE is diagnosed when thinning and shedding occurs during this dormant stage and the number of follicles producing new hair drops.

 In a double-blind blind experiment, topical black seed oil treatment produced impressive results.
 It not only promotes hair growth but also improved the quality of the new hair.
 “The results showed a significant improvement in 70% of patients treated with NS.
 Videodermatoscopic analysis showed a significant increment of hair density and hair thickness in patients treated with NS.
 NS was also able to reduce the inflammation observed in the majority of patients affected by TE.”